taboneclayton/libvirt-k3s-cluster/README.md

 ## Configure Variables
-The [terraform.tfvars](./terraform.tfvars) includes some default values that you might want to change.
+The [terraform.tfvars.example](./terraform.tfvars.example) includes some default values that you might want to change.
+Create a copy of this file in the same folder and name this copy `terraform.tfvars`.

 The number of server nodes can be configured by changing the `k3s_server_node_instances`.
-If an HA cluster is required, the minimum of 3 is needed.
+If an HA cluster is required, a minimum of 3 server nodes are needed.
 For larger cluster sizes, it is recommended to always use an odd number of server nodes.

 The number of worker nodes can be configured by changing the `k3s_agent_node_instances`.
-This can be set to any number of nodes.
+This value can be set to any number of nodes.

 The `hashed_password` is omitted on purpose.
 This can be generated with the following command:

  ```mkpasswd --method=SHA-512 --rounds=4096```

 For more details refer to the cloud-init docs [here](https://cloudinit.readthedocs.io/en/0.7.8/topics/examples.html)
 This password is not needed for SSH access to the nodes, however it might be needed to access these via the Hypervisor console window.